Sonic-The-Hedgehog-LNK1123/ReedSolomon/README.md

 ## Reed-Solomon encoding:

-Create a instance of the `ReedSolomonEncoder` class, specifying the Galois field to use:
+Create an instance of the `ReedSolomonEncoder` class, specifying the Galois field to use:

 ```C#
 ReedSolomonEncoder rse = new ReedSolomonEncoder(field);